shanjng/song-recommendor/README.md

 ## How to use it
 1. Sign in
 2. Play something on Spotify anywhere (desktop, phone, etc)
+3. Go back to website and check out the different panels by scrolling up and down

 ## How It Looks Right Now
 <img src="https://github.com/shanjng/vibe-check/blob/main/currentview.png " alt=""